PeterC66/m4ops/NotesStandardsPractices.md

   - /m4ops/.eslintrc.json has the basic configuration that applies to both client and server code
     - do not include any rules (even common ones) as the whole rules object is overwritten by that in either the client or server file
   - /m4ops/client/.eslintrc.json has any specific configuration needed for the client (Vue) system, including rules
+    - in particular it has the kebab-case names of imported components, the PascalCase rule is ignored
   - /m4ops/server/.eslintrc.json is similar for the server (Express) system, including rules
 - We also use an /m4ops/.eslintignore file in any folder we run eslint in (note that [only one such file is used](https://eslint.org/docs/user-guide/configuring#eslintignore))
   - for patterns see [gitignore](https://git-scm.com/docs/gitignore#_pattern_format)